gflohr/qgoda-site/en/news/client-side-syntax-highlighting.md

 The BEM-style class name is stored in the variable `css.prism.line_numbers`.
-The hash containing that variable is read in https://github.com/gflohr/qgoda-site/blob/master/_views/functions/css-modules.tt and that file is included at the top of
+The hash containing that variable is read in https://github.com/gflohr/qgoda-site/blob/master/_views/functions/css-modules.tt and that function is included at the top of
 [source code of this page](https://github.com/gflohr/qgoda-site/blame/master/[@ asset.relpath @]).